Threadstone-Wiki/Threadstone-Wiki/pages/chunk/savestate.md

 -Start right out of view distance of that chunk.
 Put two activated savestate shulker boxes in your inventory.

 -Wait for an autosave.
-Autosaves can be detected either by using the carpet command "/log autosave", or by building an autosave detector.
+Autosaves can be detected either by using the carpet command `/log autosave`, or by building an autosave detector.

 -After the autosave, within 45 seconds, fly to the chunk and place two active savestate shulker boxes in the chunk.